- Solar advice hub

 Robin has a decade of experience building regulated products.
 Prior to Sunsave, he was the Product Director for Global Risk & Compliance at Worldpay.

-3. Inflation-linked fees
+3. Look for fixed fees

 Itâs important to make sure that your solar panel loan comes with a fixed interest rate, which means your monthly payments will be the same for the entirety of your contract.